topheman/gopher-ball/README.md

 I have a JavaScript background (both frontend and NodeJS).
 I started go a few weeks ago (really enjoy it - just like a NodeJS with pointers and threads 😜).

 I needed some project to test on.
-For the last years, I made a few [video games in JavaScript](http://dev.topheman.com/my-projects/) and I think it's a good way to learn a new programming language (some will tell that it's a little weird to learn go which might be more server/data oriented).
+For the last years, I made a few [video games in JavaScript](http://dev.topheman.com/my-projects/) and I think it's a good way to learn a new programming language (some people will tell that it's a little weird to learn go that way which might be more server/data oriented).

 Anyway here is my first golang project.
 I must thank [Francesc Campoy](https://github.com/campoy) for his great [Youtube Videos JustForFunc](https://youtu.be/aYkxFbd6luY?list=PL64wiCrrxh4Jisi7OcCJIUpguV_f5jGnZ).